collin-devore/collin-devore.github.io/research.md

 <em>Network Dynamics in the US Airline Industry</em> by Kasra Khademorezaian, Lei He, Collin DeVore, Georgia Kosmopoulou, and MyongJin Kim

+<em>Mergers, Subcontracting, and Pricing in the Airline Industry</em> Collin DeVore, Georgia Kosmopoulou, and MyongJin Kim

+<em>Price Asymmetry and Competition</em> by Collin DeVore, Minhae Kim, MyongJin Kim, and Nicholas G. Rupp

 <b>Works in Progress</b>